Timber and aluminium windows are the two most popular options when it comes to choosing window frames for your home.

 If you do not plan well in advance, the situation can become troublesome later.

 So, if you want to save money, opt for aluminum windows instead of wood, due to their lower cost.

 Once coated (anodized or powder) well, aluminum window frames can last for a long without the need for regular maintenance.

 Plus, you can rely on these materials for years to come because of their extremely strong nature.

 With that said, keep in mind that the size and style of aluminum windows you pick for your home will also make an impact on how frequently you need to clean and maintain them.

 Sliding-type aluminum windows, for example, are much easier to clean than normal single or double-hung windows.

-Not as beautiful as wood, is probably the most common reason why people tend to stay away from aluminum framing in their home.
+Not being as beautiful as wood, is probably the most common reason why people tend to stay away from aluminum framing in their homes.

 2- Can be corrosive: